 This is a

 well funded organization supporting animals with millions of dollars.
-Go to Grant Guidelines to read about applying for new grants in these areas: starter grants, lifesaving awards, spay/neuter grants, and medical equipment grants.
+Go to Grant Giving to read about the many types of grants awarded by this group.

 Planet Dog Foundation

-The Planet Dog Foundation allocates funding to promote and financially support service-oriented canine programs including service dogs, therapy dogs, animal assisted therapy, search and rescue dogs, police, fire, and military dogs.
+The Planet Dog Foundation allocates funding to promote and financially support service-oriented canine programs including assistance dogs and therapy dogs.

 AAHA Helping Pets Fund

 The American Animal Hospital Association provides veterinary care for pets in need through its AAHA Helping Pets Fund.
 According to the website The Fund does not accept applications from individuals.
 Only AAHA-accredited veterinary practices can apply for a grant on behalf of the pet in need.
 Assistance is limited to $700 per AAHA-accredited practice per calendar year.
 The maximum available to each family is $500 per year and $1000 lifetime.
 This fund helps veterinarians who act as good Samaritans for homeless pets.
 Pet owners having financial hardships can also be helped through this fund.
 Go to Guidelines for Grant Seekers for more information.